When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 How Much Do Chickens Lay Eggs?

-Well-producing hens lay about 250 eggs every year, and it would be more if the hens did not take a natural break annually for molting.
-In one hen’s lifetime, they produce 600 eggs before they retire.
+Well-producing hens lay about 250 eggs yearly, and it would be more if the hens did not take a natural break annually for molting.
+In one hen’s lifetime, it produces 600 eggs before it retires.

 This includes the years when the hen will lay one to two eggs a week or completely nothing at all.
-The hen can occasionally surprise you with an egg, but not on a regular basis.
+The hen can occasionally surprise you with an egg, but not regularly.

 A thin and soft shell chicken egg